Maundy Thursday: Public holiday

 Christus, by the Lutheran Lucas Cranach the Elder.
 This woodcut of is from Passionary of the Christ and Antichrist.

-Maundy Thursday is a public holiday in most countries that were part of the Spanish Empire (Argentina, Colombia, Costa Rica, El Salvador, Guatemala, Honduras, Mexico, Nicaragua, Paraguay, Peru, the Philippines, Spain, Uruguay and Venezuela), countries that were part of the Danish colonial empire (Denmark, Iceland, Norway and United States Virgin Islands), and in the Kerala State of India.
+Maundy Thursday is a public holiday in most countries that were part of the Spanish Empire (Argentina, Colombia, Costa Rica, El Salvador, Guatemala, Honduras, Mexico, Nicaragua, Paraguay, Peru, the Philippines, Spain, Uruguay and Venezuela), countries that were part of the Danish colonial empire (Denmark, Iceland, Norway and United States Virgin Islands), and in the Indian state of Kerala.

 Certain German states declare a public holiday for public sector employees.
-In the UK, civil servants were traditionally granted a half-day holiday (known as "privilege leave") on this date, but that was abolished, by David Cameron, after 2012.
+In the UK, civil servants were traditionally granted a half-day holiday (known as "privilege leave") on this date, but that was abolished by David Cameron in 2012.

 Seven Churches Visitation

 The tradition of visiting seven churches on Holy Thursday is an ancient practice, probably originating in Rome. and occurs among the faithful in countries around the world.

 In India, the custom is to visit fourteen churches, one per Station of the Cross.
 Traditionally, this is performed on Maundy Thursday evening but is more often done on the morning of Good Friday or on any day of Lent.
 Usually, whole families would participate, customarily fasting for the duration of the rite.
 It is also undertaken by parish devotional groups.

 In the Philippines the tradition is called Visita Iglesia (Spanish, "church visit") – people visit churches to pray, usually reciting the Stations of the Cross.
 It is a chiefly urban custom, as churches are located closer to each other in cities, and supposedly because it originates in visiting the seven churches of Intramuros that stood until the 1945 Bombing of Manila.

 The original purpose of the ritual was to venerate the Blessed Sacrament in the Altar of Repose on Maundy Thursday night, but since no prayers were prescribed (apart from those for the Pope), the Stations of the Cross were recited.

 In Singapore, the visiting of churches occurs shortly after the evening Mass of the Lord's Supper.
 Prayers at each church consist of seven repetitions of the Lord's Prayer, Ave Maria, and the Gloria Patri.
 Due to the new trend of late Mass times (sometimes 7 or 8 pm) to allow for more churchgoers, eight churches are the maximum number visited (even in the city area, where these are closer to each other than in outer residential areas) before these close at midnight.
 A festive atmosphere exists, with the sale of drinks, hot cross buns and other local snacks like the traditional kueh ko chee.
 Observant Catholics have a 'Last Supper' meal in anticipation of the next day's fast.